Ovler-Young/buctbase/README.md

 - Fix missing filename urlencoding in multidownload #639, which resolves discussion #621
 - Fix numeric password not working #638, which resolves #606
+- Fix music volume reset to max automatically #630, which resolves #573

 ### License